Card Acquiring Specific Terms and Conditions

 13.1 In addition to the grounds for termination set out in the Merchant General Terms and Conditions, Intergiro may terminate the Card Acquiring services if:

-- 13.1.6 if the Merchant makes material changes to its Website(s), business activities, products or services and/or (sales) practises which Intergiro do not approve of and notifies the Merchant and the Merchant does not cure the issues within the time limit provided by Intergiro in such notification; or
+13.1.6 if the Merchant makes material changes to its Website(s), business activities, products or services and/or (sales) practises which Intergiro does not approve of and notifies the Merchant and the Merchant does not cure the issues within the time limit provided by Intergiro in such notification, or